746a/EoW/index.md

 ---
 layout: home
-title: EoW
+title: EoWW
 ---

-# EoW – End of Week Inspiration
+# EoWW – End of Work Week Inspiration

-Welcome to **EoW**, a curated weekly selection of curious things to reverse work week woe.
+Welcome to **EoWW**, a curated weekly selection of curious things to reverse work week woe.

 ## Interesting Links for Interested People